-To begin, let’s break down the difference in traditional AC units versus ductless systems.
+Let’s break down the difference in traditional AC units versus ductless systems.
 A traditional AC unit consists of multiple parts, including ductwork installed throughout the attic, which regulates the temperature throughout your house.
 Ductless units, on the other hand, are as the name says – without ducts.
 They are smaller units that are typically placed near a window or high on a wall.

-Ductless systems are typically much more energy efficient than traditional AC units.
+Ductless systems are typically much more energy-efficient than traditional AC units.
 A ductless AC unit can cut your energy costs by up to 30% when you switch from an outdated AC system.
 Additionally, you may be eligible for utility rebates and tax credit when you go ductless.
 The savings is one of the biggest reasons homeowners decide to switch to ductless systems.

 Installing a traditional unit and configuring the ductwork can take a while.
 One of the biggest benefits of ductless AC is an easy installation.
 There’s less to work with and worry about.
 Installation is also dependant on how many units you plan to have installed.

-Contact Lee’s Air and Plumbing to see if installing ductless AC unit is right for you and your home!
+Contact Lee’s Air and Plumbing to see if installing a ductless AC unit is right for you and your home!